Long vowel sounds are used to refer to the vowel sounds whose pronunciation is the same as its letter name.

 Both sounds are completely different from each other.
 If you stretch the ‘a’ in ran, you do not get the ‘ai’ in rain.

-The first worksheet is the ‘ai’ words list for reading and colouring words with the ‘ai’ sound.
-Instead of the whole word, make your child colour only the ‘ai’ sound of the word.
+The first worksheet is the ‘ai’ words list for reading and coloring words.
+Instead of the whole word, make your child color only the ‘ai’ sound of the word.
 It helps register the sound better.

 Do not forget to check my ‘Long vowel a’ words with pictures FlashCards.

-In the next ‘ai words for kindergarten’ worksheet children have to read the words and match it to its picture.
+In the next ‘ai words’ worksheet children have to read the words and match it to its picture.
 Do not forget to trace the word.

 This Pack is the second part of my ‘ai sound’ Pack.
 The words in this pack are longer and accompanied with digraphs and consonant blends.
 If you are just beginning with the ‘ai sound’, I suggest you try Pack 1 of ai sound first.
 The words in that pack are shorter, simpler and ideal for beginners.

-The next ‘ai words for kindergarten’ worksheet is a picture sort, ‘cut and paste’ worksheet.
+The next ‘ai words’ worksheet is a picture sort, ‘cut and paste’ worksheet.
 Cut the picture tiles and let your child read the words and paste the pictures under the correct word.

 The above worksheet is a crossword worksheet for sound ‘ai.’
 It will surely be fun and challenging for the kids.
 The words are provided in the word bank.